elastos/Elastos.Developer.Website/content/elastos_trinity/guides/dapp_programming.md

 As a consequence, plugins are currently declared and used in a blind way.
 As there is no compilation this works perfectly, but result can only be seen while running the DApp in Trinity:

     // Declaration
-    declare let appServices: any; // No information about appServices type here.
+    declare let appManager: any; // No information about appServices type here.

     // Method call
-    appServices.close(); // No code completion in your editor.
+    appManager.close(); // No code completion in your editor.
 If you type a wrong method name you will notice it only at runtime.

 Please refer to the {{< internallink "trinity plugins API reference" "/elastos_core_services/reference/trinity/plugins_api.md" >}} page to know more about plugins usage.